 The Aboriginal Reconciliation Committee of Muswellbrook Shire Council proposed the development of these principles and Council supported the process.
 It took a year to write the principles and it required extensive consultation with the Aboriginal community to ensure the content was appropriate.
 There was also widespread discussion concerning who would sign the ‘Statement of Principles’.
 The final document was signed by Elders and other representatives of the Aboriginal community and adopted by Council.
 The ‘Statement of Principles’ is currently displayed in the foyer of Muswellbrook Shire Council and the Hunter Valley Aboriginal Corporation.

 4. An important part of showing respect for any different culture is to observe their cultural protocols and customs.
 One way of demonstrating respect for the customs and laws of your local Aboriginal community is to use Traditional welcomes and Acknowledging Traditional Owners.

 Traditional Welcome or Welcome to Country – This is a traditional welcome speech that is usually done by an Elder or senior representative of your local Aboriginal or Torres Strait Islander community.
 It welcomes people to visit and meet on the traditional area.

-Acknowledgement of Country – This is a welcome speech that is made in acknowledgement of the local Indigenous people of your area.
+Acknowledgment of Country – This is a welcome speech that is made in acknowledgment of the local Indigenous people of your area.
 It is done when an Elder or appropriate member of the Aboriginal community is not available to give a Traditional Welcome or during less formal gatherings.
 This example was developed by the Muswellbrook Shire Council Aboriginal Reconciliation Committee, it is said at every formal Council Meeting as well as significant events such as Australia Day: